DanielNoah/C-lang_drill-for-Complile-syntax/README.md

 <br />
 # The architecture integrates:

-eBPF (Extended Berkeley Packet Filter) for kernel-level telemetry collection DSA for scalable and deterministic analysis
+eBPF (Extended Berkeley Packet Filter) for kernel-level telemetry collection DSA for scalable and deterministic analysis.

 Unlike traditional security systems that rely on static logs or rule-based detection, this framework transforms security into a data-driven, algorithmic problem.
 <br />